andyzheng679/SZC-TCG-Image-Downloader/BackEnd/SZC-TCG-Image_Downloader/src/main/documentation/controllerDocs/MtgController.md

 @Autowired
 private MtgService mtgService; - field injection mtg business logic.

+@Autowired
+private ImageDownloaderService imageDownloaderService; - field injection the logic of downloading images.

+@Autowired
+private URLHelper urlHelper; - field injection helper class, this will convert String url to an URL object

 @GetMapping("/set")
 public ResponseEntity<Map<String, String>> getAllMtgSets() - sending a get request to /mtg/set, ResponseEntity is used to allow us to have control over HTTP responses, like status codes and error handling.
 Returns a Map, key value, String, String.
 This will return all pokemon sets in a Map, Name of set, set id.